kamanazan/tictactoe/README.md

 In order to run this project you need:

-1. Cloudflare account( free plan can be use for local development)
+1. Cloudflare account( free plan can be used for local development)
 2. Node.js v18

 run `npm install`  to install all dependencies

+Authenticate the wrangler app to the cloudflare account using `npx wrangler login`

+Verify the authentication using `npx wrangler whoami`

 start websocket server using `npx wrangler dev`